Perspective | ‘S.W.A.T.’ and other cop dramas are trying to tackle race. They could take a page from ‘This Is Us.’

 Co-creators Shawn Ryan (whose previous TV work includes one of FX’s earliest hits, “The Shield”) and Aaron Rahsaan Thomas have clearly taken aims to balance some of TV’s better narrative techniques (long story arcs, deeper characters) within the 43-minute confines of episodic network fare.
 Is “S.W.A.T” the best show around?
 No. Is it, however, highly engineered to satisfy specific high-energy/low-impact desires from an audience that watches TV in slack repose?
 Precisely yes.

-Wednesday’s episode, titled “3 Seventeen Year Olds,” builds on co-creator Thomas’s desire to weave serious social issues into the action, as various characters react to the Floyd killing and the ensuing protests against systemic racism in police work.
+Wednesday’s episode, titled “3 Seventeen Year Olds,” builds on Thomas’s desire to weave serious social issues into the action, as various characters react to the Floyd killing and the ensuing protests against systemic racism in police work.

 For Hondo and his father, Daniel Sr. (Obba Babatundé), it triggers flashbacks of L.A.’s 1992 riots after the Rodney King verdict.
 At the time, father and son were at odds over 17-year-old Hondo’s decision to join the Marines instead of go to college.